 Liverpool’s music scene thrives on diversity.
 Internationally known as the home of The Beatles, Liverpool has numerous music venues, each hosting a wide range of styles and genres.
 There is the Liverpool Echo Arena, the O2 Academy, The Zanzibar, the Philharmonic Hall, the famous Cavern Club and Studio 2 to name but a few.
-Liverpool is also home a number of free festivals, including Africa Oyé – the largest live African music festival in the UK and Liverpool International Music Festival one of the largest free festivals in the country.
+Liverpool is also home a number of free festivals, including Africa Oyé – the largest live African music festival in the UK and Liverpool International Music Festival.

 There are no fewer than 7 theatres in Liverpool city centre so you’ll never have to roam far to catch a show!
 The largest of these is the Empire Theatre, which often hosts West End shows.